No ticket, no passport, just an address!

 October 2006

-However, after apologies friends were made between the group and Lex Mars.
+However, after apologies, friendships were made between the group and Lex Mars.
 He later joined the Arcturus Stargate Network and helped out in some of its releases.

 Problems with Release